 The enhancement of diffusion by radiation could firstly facilitate the occurrence of phase transformation by enhancing the leaching of Ni into interface between substrate and liquid lead, as schematically shown in Fig. 15 (d), where a larger depletion zone is formed.

-Once the PB between the phase change zone and substrate is created, radiation could enhance the diffusion of Ni interstitial migrating from the substrate bulk to the phase boundary.
-At a homologous temperature of 0.3, corresponding to 675C, this radiation affects process could be formulated by:
+Once the PB between the phase change zone and substrate is created, radiation could enhance the diffusion of Ni by creating interstitials and Ni interstitials migrating from the substrate bulk to the PBs.

+It’s important to note that radiation enhances diffusion of all elements from their non-irradiation state, including Ni.
+Radiation also creates vacancies that enhances diffusion, but interstitial mechanism can be considered inactive without radiation due to the low number of thermally activated interstitials.

+When

+At a homologous temperature of 0.5, corresponding to 675C, this radiation affects process could be formulated by:

+This can be written in the following equations,

 dCi,Nidt=K0-KivCsCi,Ni-KisCsCi,Ni (7)

+dCv,Nidt=K0-KivCsCv,Ni-KvsCsCv,Ni (8)